TikTok Influencer Marketing: How to Succeed in 2025

 Here are some things to think about:

-s it a UGC ad, a conversion-focused campaign, or something else?
+• What kind of content are you looking for?
+Is it a UGC ad, a conversion-focused campaign, or something else?
 What kind of media is the creator going to use?
 Are there specific colors or themes?

+• Look at their previous work.
 If you're looking for a specific type of video, look at the kind of videos they've created in the past.
 For example, if you're trying to find someone who creates beauty tutorials, then look at their profile and see how many beauty tutorials they've done in the past.
 You can get a sense of what kind of videos they like creating and how they might naturally integrate your product into their content.

-Do you want to pay for this work up front, or do you want creators to be paid based on views or other metrics?
+• How much budget do you have available for this campaign?
+Do you want to pay for this work upfront, or do you want creators to be paid based on views or other relevant metrics?You can check out these creator incentive models to come up with what works best for your brand.

+• Find out if they have done any brand collaborations before.
 If they have done successful TikTok campaigns, they will likely be a good fit for yours.
 This way, you don’t have to spend time and effort looking for new people who may not be suitable.

 The best way to gauge this is to see the likes and comments under older sponsored posts, are they good?
 See how well their audience receives brand collaborations, as that indicates how successful your partnership would be with them.

 Here's an expert advice we got from Lindsey Bond, who runs Pluto Ventures.
-It is a consultancy firm that specialises in TikTok.
+It is a consultancy firm that specializes in TikTok.
 She spent 4 years working at TikTok where she specifically helped fast growing and venture backed companies use TikTok to scale.
 Here's what she had to say about working with influencers on TikTok:

 The biggest thing to keep in mind when working with influencers, or on TikTok "creators," is that the typical influencer looks different on TikTok than it does on instagram.

-To start, TikTok has three kinds of creators: UGC creators, traditional creators/ influencers, and in-house creators.
+To start, TikTok has three kinds of creators: UGC creators, traditional creators, influencers, and in-house creators.

 With UGC creators, I recommend being very specific about the kind of content you want filmed.
 I also recommend thinking about these video assets in three parts: hook, body, call to action.
 Rather than having them film one video, I recommend three individual videos. ~ Lindsey Bond